aptech/docs/docs/sslib/getting-started-with-state-space-gauss.rst

 Step Four: Set up fixed system matrices
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++
-The fixed system matrices should be specified using GAUSS after initializing the system matrices.
-In this step, any elements of the system matrices that do not contain parameters to be estimated should be specified using `GAUSS matrix notation <https://www.aptech.com/blog/gauss-basics-3-introduction-to-matrices/>`_.
+After initializing the :class:`ssControl` structure any elements of the system matrices that are fixed and do not contain parameters to be estimated should be specified using `GAUSS matrix notation <https://www.aptech.com/blog/gauss-basics-3-introduction-to-matrices/>`_.

-For example, in the AR(2) example above, the design matrix, :math:`Z`, is given by
+For example, in the :math:`AR(2)` example above, the design matrix, :math:`Z`, is given by

 .. math :: \begin{bmatrix} 1 & 0 \end{bmatrix}